cocos/cocos-docs/en/components/webview.md

     },

     onLoad: function () {
-        // The Test here is a function defined in the code of your webView's current internal page this.webview.evaluateJS('Test()');
+        // The Test here is a global function defined in your webView's internal page code this.webview.evaluateJS('Test()');
     }
 });
 ```
-##### Note: Cross domain issues need to be addressed by themselves
+##### Note: Cross domain issues need on HTML5 to be resolved by yourself

 ##### WebView internal pages call external code